By Marcin Wojtyczka

 - Close hatches on the sea: they can be thrown overboard by running rigging and can flood the boat in rough seas

 - Avoid heavy weather if possible.
 If the vessel is knocked down or rolled it can cause hatches and portholes to be blown out due to wave pressure.
-The larger the area of window, the greater the risk of failure particularly for many production vessels constructed from materials that are more susceptible to flexing under pressure
+The larger the area of the window, the greater the risk of failure particularly for many production vessels constructed from materials that are more susceptible to flexing under pressure

 - Lash storm coverings to prevent windows from being compromised, both by heavy seas and loose items on the deck, such as flogging blocks and eyes